Montreal Canadiens Logo

 Montreal Canadiens emblem

-The early version is the simplest.
-It represents a single “C,” which then the designers transformed many times until they came up with a horseshoe-shaped version – a horizontally elongated letter.
-At first, it stood for “Club Athletique Canadien,” then “Canadien Athletic,” and only much later began to symbolize “Montreal Canadiens.”
+The early version was the simplest, featuring a single “C” that designers transformed many times until reaching the horseshoe-shaped variant – a horizontally extended letter.
+Initially, it represented “Club Athletique Canadien,” then “Canadien Athletic,” and much later symbolized “Montreal Canadiens.”

-In 1911-1913, the emblem received the Old English style and the maple leaf, Canada’s symbol.
-In 1914, in the middle of the “C,” there was a sign “A,” which, over time, the management changed to “H” due to the appearance of a different name.
-In 1918, the upper serif was added to the letter.
-During the rest of the period, there was a gradual merging of the upper and lower ends of the “C.”
+From 1911-1913, the emblem acquired an Old English style and a maple leaf – a symbol of Canada.
+In 1914, an “A” appeared in the middle of the “C,” which was later changed to “H” due to a different name.
+In 1918, an upper serif was added to the letter.
+Throughout the remaining period, there was a gradual fusion of the “C”‘s upper and lower ends.

 Montreal Canadiens symbol

-There is no complete inscription in the emblem – there is only a fragmentary abbreviation (in 1913) and a single letter.
-If earlier the symbols were chopped, then, since 1918, the “C” has a serif, which is still present.
+The emblem never had a full inscription, only a fragmentary abbreviation (in 1913) and a single letter.
+Initially, the symbols were blocky, but from 1918, the “C” had a serif, which is still present today.

-The main and invariable colors in the logo are white, blue PMS 2758 C, red PMS 187 C with shades.
+The main and unchanged colors in the logo are white, blue PMS 2758 C, and red PMS 187 C with shades.
 In 1911, green was still used for the maple leaf.

 Montreal Canadiens color codes